manassaloi/manassaloi.github.io/_posts/2021-01-03-ultimate-house-hunting.markdown

 - Ask the neighbors how frequently power cuts happen.
 - Is there a provision for water purifier (say water pipe outlet and switch)?
 - Will you have to go out and carry Bisleri bottles yourself for drinking water?
 If yes, is there a shop nearby that delivers water?
+- Check how far is the nearest medical clinic?

 ## Signing the agreement